 - Variations to the contract can be an expensive exercise as the cost of each variation will incur the same builders markup common to a fixed price contract.

-Now that you know the basics, it’s time to start thinking about what contract is going to work best for you.
+Now that you know the basics and also the advantages and disadvantages of cost plus and fixed price, it’s time to start thinking about what contract is going to work best for you.
 It is a good idea to talk to your builder about their experience of both contracts and what they feel most comfortable with.
 Some builders are more comfortable with one type of contract and it’s good to keep this in mind when deciding what will work best for you…what is it they say “happy wife, happy life?” (replace: wife w/ builder)